-Getting Michael Hromadka to hold still for a minute or two is a bit of a trick, but his clinical assistant, Janelle Borgen, succeeded in getting him to sit down for an interview at Logan Health Plastic Surgery last week.
+Getting Michael Hromadka to hold still for a minute or two is a bit of a trick, but his clinical assistant, Janelle Borgen, succeeded in getting him to sit down for an interview at our Kalispell office, Logan Health Plastic Surgery last week.
 Dr. Hromadka is a board-certified plastic surgeon who specializes in breast reconstruction, breast augmentation and abdominoplasty.

 Dr. Hromadka grew up in North Carolina and he is the oldest of four children.“It was a baseball injury and the resulting sports orthopedic treatment that I received as a kid, that led me to a career in medicine,” he explains.